Masking & Visiting U of U Health Hospitals and Clinics

 - Kidney & Liver Clinic: Patient rooms with transplant recipients

-- Infectious Disease/Pulmonary Clinic: Waiting room and patient rooms with immunocompromised patients
+- Infectious Disease/Pulmonary Clinic: Patient rooms with immunocompromised patients

 Who Should Still Wear a Mask?

 For your safety, we strongly encourage you to continue masking if you:

 - are highly immunocompromised (see CDC list for immunocompromised conditions),